Waino/refpapers/docs/source/Usage.rst

 * **commit** the new files into git-annex,
 * **sync** the contents of git-annex,
 * **index** to make the new files searchable.

+The :code:`--open` flag causes documents to be opened in the viewer before renaming.
+If you have the papers in fresh memory, you can omit this.
+Otherwise, use it to remind yourself what the paper was about.

 refpapers check
 ~~~~~~~~~~~~~~~